harvardinformatics/informatics-website/docs/faq/how-can-i-download-my-sequencing-data.md

 _**What**_

-If downloading to your local computer, [wget](https://www.gnu.org/software/wget/) (installed by default on some Linux distributions, and available for [Windows](http://gnuwin32.sourceforge.net/packages/wget.htm), as well as macOS through package managers such as [conda](https://anaconda.org/conda-forge/wget) and [brew](https://formulae.brew.sh/formula/wget)) can be used to transfer files over HTTPS:
+If downloading to your local computer, [wget](https://www.gnu.org/software/wget/) (installed by default on some Linux distributions, and available for Windows using [WSL](https://learn.microsoft.com/en-us/windows/wsl/), as well as macOS through package managers such as [conda](https://anaconda.org/conda-forge/wget) and [brew](https://formulae.brew.sh/formula/wget)) can be used to transfer files over HTTPS:

 _**Who**_